yyyaohhh/tp/docs/DeveloperGuide.md

 <box type="info" seamless>

 **Note:** The module plan data is split into different semesters (e.g. Year 1 S1, Year 1 S2, Year 2 S1, etc).
 Instead of one `UniqueModuleList` storing all of the user's modules across multiple semesters, each semester's modules are stored in their own `UniqueModuleList` object.
 Nevertheless, modules are required to be unique across semesters, meaning that the same module will be prevented from being added to multiple semesters.
-The implementation of this checked can be found in `ModelManager`.
+The implementation of this check can be found in `ModulePlanSemesterList`.

 </box>